+5.3.
+EXPERIMENTS 5A, B AND 6A, B: PHONOLOGICAL PRIVILEGE FOR PROPER NOUNS.
 The third set of experiments investigated whether proper nouns are privileged relative to common nouns.
-As with Experiments 3ab and 4ab, the strategy was to make Word 1 lexically ambiguous, this time between a proper noun and a common noun, and to test whether the definition which made Word 1 a proper noun was preferentially paired with the blend that preserved more of Word 1.
-Experiments 5ab focused on segmental faithfulness and used the same phonological criteria as Experiments 1 and 3ab (e.g., BOHEMIAN + HUMMUS could yield either BOHEMUS, preserving more of BOHEMIAN, or BOHUMMUS, preserving more of HUMMUS), while Experiments 6ab focused on stress faithfulness and used the same phonological criteria as Experiments 2 and 4ab (e.g., TÚRKEY + TYCÓON could yield either TÚRCOON, preserving the stress of TURKEY, or TURCÓON, preserving the stress of TYCOON).
-Since the experiment hinges on the ambiguity of Word 1, it was important to make sure that each Word 1 really was ambiguous, i.e., that the proper-noun reading really was known to the average Mechanical Turk worker.
-A preliminary list of ambiguous proper nouns was drawn up and then winnowed down by having them rated for familiarity by a separate sample of Mechanical Turk workers.
-The items actually used in the experiments are shown in (20) and (21).
+As with Experiments 3a,b and 4a,b, the strategy was to make Word 1 lexically ambiguous, this time between a proper noun and a common noun, and to test whether the definition which made Word 1 a proper noun was preferentially paired with the blend that preserved more of Word 1.
+Experiments 5a,b focused on segmental faithfulness and used the same phonological criteria as Experiments 1 and 3a,b (e.g. BOHEMIAN + HUMMUS could yield either BOHEMUS, preserving more of BOHEMIAN, or BOHUMMUS, preserving more of HUMMUS), while Experiments 6a,b focused on stress faithfulness and used the same phonological criteria as Experiments 2 and 4a,b (e.g. TÚRKEY + TYCÓON could yield either TÚRCOON, preserving the stress of TURKEY, or TURCÓON, preserving the stress of TYCOON).
+Since the experiment hinges on the ambiguity of Word 1, it was important to make sure that each Word 1 really was ambiguous, that is, that the proper-noun reading really was known to the average Mechanical Turk worker.
+A preliminary list of ambiguous proper nouns was drawn up and then winnowed down by having them rated for familiarity (as proper nouns) on a scale of 1 to 7 by a separate sample of 21 Mechanical Turk workers.
+The results of this preliminary, informal survey were used by the experimenters to guide their choice of stimuli by giving a rough indication of the familiarity of the proper nouns which the experimenters had been considering.
+The items actually used in the experiments are shown in 15 and 16.
+Systematic familiarity ratings were collected from the actual participants in the experiment, as described in detail below.